veroxsity/prox/README.md

 2. Paste the proxy list into proxies.txt
 3. Run Prox.exe and wait for it to test the proxies
 4. Then run BestProxyFinder.exe and it will narrow the proxies down to 10
-5. Then run AppDownloader.exe to get the game downloader apps.
+5. Then run Downloader.exe to get the different games/apps.

 The proxies then will have "http://" prepended to them and all of the non working ones will be removed. this proxy list then can be used in apps or a browser.